coderofsalvation/ohmygraph/README.md

 * resource linking (using a graph)
 * easy to use with API's generated from json-model (just convert the model)
 * only deal with dataobjects in javascript, not with REST code
+* datamodel does not dictate api model (like backbone)

 # Example: combining API's